Online Edge Coloring of Paths and Trees with a Fixed Number of Colors: Coloring of Trees

 \begin{proof} Let $G_1$, $G_2$, \ldots, $G_k$ denote the $k$ copies of $G$.
 Furthermore, let $\coloring_1$, $\coloring_2$, \ldots, $\coloring_k$ be the $k$ colorings that can be obtained from \coloring by cyclic permutations of the colors $1,2,\ldots,k$.
 If, for $1 \leq i \leq k$, $G_i$ is assigned the coloring $\coloring_i$, we obtain a coloring of $H$ where all colors are used the same number of times.
 The result now follows from Lemma~\ref{lmNFlemma}. \end{proof}

 Note that Corollary \ref{corolNF} implies that if $\mathcal{G}$ is some family of graphs and $\mathcal{G}$ is closed under disjoint union, then \NF has the worst possible competitive ratio among fair algorithms for \mcarg{$\mathcal{G}$}.
-This can be seen in the following way: For any graph, $G$, and any coloring, \coloring, of $G$ produced by a fair algorithm, the adversary can make $k$ copies of $G$ and give the edges of the resulting graph in an order such that \NF produces a coloring equivalent to \coloring on each copy of $G$.
-Hence, for any sequence, $E_G$, of edges and any fair algorithm \FAIR, there is a sequence, $E_H$, of edges, such that \NF uses just as many colors on $E_H$ as \FAIR does on $E_G$, and the optimal number of colors is the same for both sequences.
+This can be seen in the following way: For any graph, $G$, and any coloring, \coloring, of $G$ produced by a fair algorithm, the adversary can do the following: \begin{itemize} \item Make $k$ copies of $G$, resulting in a graph $H$. \item Give the edges of $H$ corresponding to the colored edges of \coloring.
+According to Corollary~\ref{cor:next-fit}, these edges can be given in order, such that the edges of each copy of $G$ receives a coloring equivalent to \coloring. \item Give the edges of $H$ corresponding to edges that were not colored by \coloring.
+Since \coloring was produced by a fair algorithm, \NF will not be able to color any of these edges. \end{itemize} Hence, for any sequence, $E_G$, of edges and any fair algorithm \FAIR, there is a sequence, $E_H$, of edges, such that \NF uses just as many colors on $E_H$ as \FAIR does on $E_G$, and the optimal number of colors is the same for both sequences.

 Even though \text{\sc Tree} is not closed under disjoint union, a forest consisting of $k$ trees may be made into a single tree by revealing $k-1$ edges connecting the $k$ trees.
 Since this will add at most $k-1$ to the number of edges colored by \NF, we may still apply Corollary \ref{corolNF} for the class {\sc Tree}.